 They would then carefully ask questions to find out the origin, history, location, nature and severity of your pain or discomfort.
 For example was there a sudden onset of symptoms following a specific injury or was there a gradual onset of symptoms for no apparent reason.
 Where is the pain or other symptoms, how bad are they and are they there all the time or do they come and go.

 Additionally they would ask questions to find out the effect your symptoms are having on your day to day life.
 For example are the symptoms you are experiencing affecting your ability to work or to participate in sporting activities or looking after family members.
 Once this subjective assessment or ‘history’ has been taken, you will then be asked if the affected area can be examined.

-The objective examination involves the physiotherapist performing a series of specific tests to assess movement, strength and pain to pinpoint the cause of the trouble.
+The objective examination involves the physiotherapist performing a series of specific tests to assess movement, strength and pain to investigate the cause of your symptoms.
 They would normally assess your overall posture, check the range of movement of various joints, muscles and other soft tissue, check muscle power, muscle endurance and muscle control.
-They will often also palpate specific structures to determine if, and what extent these structures are contributing to your problem i.e. stiffness/tenderness/ heat/ tightness.
+They will sometimes also palpate specific structures to determine if, and what extent these structures are contributing to your problem.

 The physiotherapist will then discuss and plan a proposed treatment plan in partnership with you.
 This would be tailored specifically for you, your requirements and any constraints that you may be operating under.
+It is important to realise that appropriate management of musculoskeletal pain is not a one size fits all approach.
+The optimal treatment approach varies significantly from person to person.
 Please see this page for more details.

 However to summarise your treatment may include:

 It is important to realise that almost always what we do to you i.e. Manual therapy, Acupuncture, Taping etc is far less important to a successful outcome, than your consistent following of a properly planned, graded, progressive rehabilitation programme.